Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 on CMS, read the same.
 Of course, there is no regression in the turbojet engine (and it cannot be).
 Most likely this may be due to:

-1. new warheads (a kind of super-maneuverability, as we like to write hypersonic, in the final section), causing an increase in the diameter of the BB and the fairing, and as a consequence, so as not to produce "freaks" like Arians.
+1. new warheads (a kind of super-maneuverability, as we like to write hypersonic, in the final section), causing an increase in the diameter of the warhead and fairing, and as a consequence, in order not to breed “freaks” like Ariane.

-2. Reducing the length of the launch vehicle (size, for using a smaller class nuclear submarine), while simultaneously increasing (within a reasonable range + 0,8 m) the diameter of the launch vehicle, using new opportunities to reduce the size of launchers and containers (shafts).
+2. Reduction of the length of the launch vehicle (dimensions, for the use of a smaller class of submarine), with a simultaneous increase (within reasonable limits +0,8 m) of the diameter of the launch vehicle, using new opportunities to reduce the size of the launch vehicle, container (shaft).

-3. Unification of the ICBM mine for a promising cruise missile and for autonomous underwater vehicles
+3. Unification of the ICBM silo for a promising cruise missile and for autonomous underwater vehicles

-It is very unlikely to use a batch scheme, because. not typical of US rocketry, and 0,8 (0,9) / 2 = 0,4 (0,45) is somehow not "aesthetically pleasing". in combat, they do not like to use such a scheme, and it contradicts the results of work on SICBM.
+It is very unlikely that a packet scheme will be used, since it is not typical of US rocket engineering, and 0,8 (0,9)/2 = 0,4 (0,45) is somehow not "aesthetically pleasing".
+They do not like to use such a scheme in combat, and it contradicts the results of the work on SICBM.

-For the first time about the total degradation of the USA in the field of turbojet engines!
-Got data?
-I considered the other way around, all in good shape, and we are lagging further and further.
+I am hearing about the total degradation of the USA in the area of TTRD for the first time!
+Is there any data?
+I thought the opposite, everyone is in good shape, and we are falling further and further behind.
 Or?

 I will try to justify:

-1.use of water (ice) in the turbojet engine (although this is not relevant for the defense industry), more for "promising" flights in the solar system
+1. use of water (ice) in a turbojet engine (though this is not relevant for the defense industry), more for "promising" flights around the solar system

-3. Almost all works on the combustion of TT in a hypersonic flow, even theoretical ones, turned out to be "closed".
+3. All work on the combustion of TT in a hypersonic flow, even theoretical, turned out to be practically “closed”.

-Also, ATK Thiokol and Hercules Inc. did not lose their specialists, they even increase staff and expand production capacities.
+ATK Thiokol and Hercules Inc. have also not lost their specialists, and are even increasing their staff and expanding their production capacities.

-5. The work they carried out on the XMGM-134A hasn't gone anywhere, has it?
-I suppose that as required, it will be easy to renew and even with a "+".
+5. The work they did on the XMGM-134A hasn't disappeared, has it?
+I assume that it will be easily resumed as needed, and even with a "+".
 Its characteristics (in terms of launches) are very impressive.

-True, this is not at all sea-based, but here dimensions are not important, but fuel and the organization of the combustion process.
+True, this is not a sea-based facility, but it is not the dimensions that are important here, but the fuel and the organization of the combustion process.

-On TTX 3M30 closer to the S-4 (but of course it surpasses it), not reaching the D-2.
-I judge only according to official data.
+In terms of performance characteristics, the 3M30 is closer to the S-4 (but of course surpasses it), falling short of the D-2.
+I am judging only by official data.

-About missile defense systems (hypersonic maneuvering when approaching a target).
-There are no reliable data, except for screams in the media.
-After all, the transition to a lower BB trajectory or a platform with BB 1.112005 can be considered a maneuver (at a speed of 5.5 km / s).
-However, knowing the basics of gas dynamics, the problems of entering the atmosphere at high speeds, and also given the limited energy (weight) of the BB platform (or BB), it is difficult to expect an effective maneuver.
+About missile defense overcoming systems (hypersonic maneuvering when approaching a target).
+There is no reliable data yet, except for the cries in the media.
+After all, the transition to a lower trajectory of a BB or a platform with a BB 1.112005 can be considered a maneuver (at a speed of 5.5 km/s).
+However, knowing the basics of gas dynamics, the problems of entering the atmosphere at high speeds, and also taking into account the limited energy (weight) of the BB platform (or BB), it is difficult to expect an effective maneuver.

-about the required power of the NSC, I can not judge the difference in approaches.
-And the effectiveness of ours and their ID.
-Not in the subject.
-It was enough for me only to read the analysis of the USSR Civil Defense (1983), on the forecast of the results of the US preventive strike on Moscow ...
+I won't judge the difference in approaches to the required nuclear warhead power.
+And the effectiveness of our and their nuclear weapons.
+I'm not in the know.
+It was enough for me to just read the USSR Civil Defense analysis (1983), on the forecast of the results of a US preemptive strike on Moscow...
 Brrrr.

-Metro-2033, utopia, within the Moscow Ring Road actually zeroing, not immediately, so soon ....
+Metro-2033, utopia, within the Moscow Ring Road, practically zeroing out, not immediately, but in the near future....

-These are humble thoughts.
-I will be happy to read explanations, or refutations.
-(It's really interesting to find out, I repeat, maybe already out of topic, maybe for almost 20 years and "I'm not standing next to you")
+These are my modest thoughts.
+I would be happy to read explanations or refutations.
+(It is really interesting to know, I repeat, perhaps I am no longer in the subject, since I am almost 20 years old and "not standing nearby")

 Best,